Avg: 3.1 from 67 votes

 |Shared By:||C Miller on Dec 31, 2004|

-Start 15' right of Pope's Crack behind a clump of yuccas, and climb the left-facing flared corner with an intermittent crack/seam in it's back (5.10) to it's end - pro is decent but the 1st placement is quite high.
+Start 15 feet right of Pope's Crack behind a clump of yuccas, and climb the left-facing flared corner with an intermittent crack/seam in it's back (5.10) to it's end - pro is decent but the 1st placement is quite high.
 Above, continue up a steep slab with two bolts that passes along the right edge of a small roof.
 The climbing in the upper section (5.11a) is characterized by thin edges that require both delicate footwork and thoughtful movement.
-A bolted anchor/rap will be found at the top to return you quickly to your pack.

 A good route in a sheltered location that gets lots of sun for those cold and windy days.
 The somewhat runout nature of the route means it gets led infrequently, but a toprope is easily rigged by climbing Pope's Crack as the rappel for that route takes you right over this route.
 Three stars out of five.